yinxiangshi/SMAPI/docs/technical/mod-package.md

 * Updated for SMAPI 3.0 and Stardew Valley 1.4.
 * Added automatic support for `assets` folders.
 * Added `$(GameExecutableName)` MSBuild variable.
-* Added support for projects using the simplified `.csproj` format:
+* Added support for projects using the simplified `.csproj` format.
-  * platform target is now set to x86 automatically to avoid mismatching platform target warnings;
-  * added GAC to assembly search paths to fix references to XNA Framework.
 * Added option to disable game debugging config.
 * Added `.pdb` files to builds by default (to enable line numbers in error stack traces).
 * Added optional Harmony reference.